mixmastamyk/tconf/readme.rst

 it cannot provide hierarchical access to settings via the attribute interface.

 The reason is that the attributes are evaluated left to right.
+At access time,
-The object doesn't yet have enough information to know if it should return the final value or continue down the attribute chain.
+the object doesn't yet have enough information to know if it should return the final value or continue down the attribute chain.
-It can either do one or the other, leading to a number of broken cases from either decision.
+It could decide on one or the other, leading to a number of broken cases from either decision.
-Bare attributes *do* work with the environment when options are kept to a single-level however.
+Bare attributes *do* work with the environment when options are kept to a single-level, however.
-As mentioned,
+As mentioned previously,
-dictionary-style access works consistently on the other hand.
+dictionary-style access (shown above) works consistently.

 ConfigParser